-The asylum request is considered by the Migration Service based on the interview conducted with you.
+The asylum request is considered by the Migration and Citizenship Service (MCS) through the interview conducted with you.
 A positive or negative decision is made.

-In case of a positive decision, you are granted refugee status; in case of a negative decision, you are obliged to leave Armenia if you do not file an appeal against the decision.
-A negative decision is subject to appeal in all three court instances.
-If the final decision is positive, you are granted refugee status; if it is negative, you are obliged to leave the country.
-You can find below the procedure in the form of a chart.
-Further, each step of the procedure is described in details.
+In case of a positive decision, you are granted refugee status; in case of a negative decision, you are obliged to leave the territory of Armenia if you do not file an appeal against the decision.
+A negative decision is subject to appeal in all three court instances (see the details in “Rights of asylum-seekers to appeal” section).

 Interview

-After registering your application at the Migration Service, an interview will be conducted with you.
-You will be informed about the date and time of the interview in advance within three days after your application.
+After registering your application at the Migration and Citizenship Service (MCS), an interview will be conducted with you.
+You will be informed about the date and time of the interview in advance.

-If you agree, a staff member of the UNHCR, as well as your lawyer from the Office of the Public Defender, or your personal lawyer may be present at the interview.
+The MCS will keep a record of the interview.
+With your consent, a UNHCR staff member, your lawyer from the Office of the Public Defender, or your personal lawyer may also be present during the interview.

 Decisions in relation to the claim for refugee status

-The Migration Service will take a decision after submission of asylum application within three months.
-In some cases, it can be extended up to six months based on the decision by the Migration Service.
-As a result of considering the application , the Migration Service will take a decision:
+The Migration and Citizenship Service will take a decision after submission of asylum application within three months.
+In some cases, it can be extended up to six months based on the decision by the MCS.
+As a result of considering the application, the MCS will take a following decision:

 Accelerated procedure for granting asylum